bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/grumblr.md

 This file's name seems to be a play on Tumblr, just like [Dreaddit](dreadit) was a nod to Reddit.
 It contains an entry from [Rebecca Sinclair](../characters/rebecca) who has already been seen in [Tekka Magazine](tekka_interview).

+The update in December 2024 also gave us a [second Grumblr post](grumblr2).

 ***

 ## About